DynamoDBMapper provides an easy way to map POJOs to data in DynamoDB.

 NOTE: provided snippets show the idea that could be improved and / or modified to address specific needs.

-In the project with more than one entity it makes sense to create custom Style
+In the project with more than one entity it makes sense to create custom Style that would allow

 to enable Immutables for POJO.